 Packet pick up

-Race packet pickup will be held at the MCM Health and Fitness Expo located on the grounds of the DC Armory.
-The DC Armory opened in 1941 and holds numerous events annually, including this year’s Expo.
+Race packet pickup will be held at the MCM Health and Fitness Expo located at Gaylord National Resort & Convention Center.
+The Gaylord National Resort & Convention Center opened in 2008 and holds numerous events annually, including this year’s Expo.

 With over 100,000 square feet, the MCM Expo gives runners and their families plenty of space to interact with other runners and shop the numerous exhibits and trade booths.
 While there, be sure to check out the free nutrition samples and giveaways.